- Go 90.2%

 task test-wasm

-For embedded systems and TinyGo builds, see the tinygo branch.
+For embedded systems and TinyGo builds, see the tinygo branch in your Reticulum-Go checkout.
 Requires TinyGo 0.41.0+.

 Vendored dependencies and offline builds